 from robobrowser import RoboBrowser

-browser = RoboBrowser()
+browser = RoboBrowser(parser='html.parser')

 browser.open('https://news.ycombinator.com/login')

-# Get the signup form
+# Get the login form by action name

 signin_form = browser.get_form(action='login')

-signin_form['acct'].value = 'account'
+signin_form['acct'].value = 'your_username'

-signin_form['password'].value = 'secret'
+signin_form['password'].value = 'your_password'

 # Submit the form